henszac/AI-Anime-2D-3D-Image-Creator-PHP/README.md

-# AI Realistic Image Creator 🤖 🖼️
+# AI 2D and 3D Anime Image Creator 🤖 🌸

 AI Anime 2D and 3D Image Creator is a tool to generate anime images using artificial intelligence.